SamJ26/csharp-and-dotnet-lectures/lecture_05/lecture.md

 ### Options pattern benefits

 - Decouples the lifetime of the underlying option from the DI container
-- Enables us to create generic constrians using `Options<T>` interface
+- Enables us to create generic constrians using `IOptions<T>` interface
 - The evaluation of the `T` configuration instance is deferred to the accessing of `IOptions<TOptions>.Value`, rather than when it is injected

 ---